gajus/babel-plugin-react-css-modules/README.md

 Awesome!

-However, there are several several disadvantages of using CSS modules this way:
+However, there are several disadvantages of using CSS modules this way:

 * You have to use `camelCase` CSS class names.
 * You have to use `styles` object whenever constructing a `className`.